• Level of education

 Description

 This teaching unit presents the fundamentals of structural geology at master's level.
-It focuses on the analysis of the various objects and mechanisms involved in the deformation of the Earth's crust from the surface to the base of the crust.
+It focuses on the analysis of the various objects and mechanisms of deformation of the Earth's crust from the surface to the base of the crust.
 Deformation is presented using examples from the field, samples, thin sections, and experiments.
 These observations are compared with theory and analogical, analytical, and numerical modeling.

 Key topics covered: